geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}

-The image above shows a composite NRG taken from a height of about 325 ft on a clear day in late April, 2018.
+The image above shows a composite NRG taken a clear day in late April, 2018.
 It's composed of many smaller images in a process known as image-stitching.
 The two rectangles in yellow are test plots.
 The green square highlights my white Jetta and me for scale.
 The image below (from 2016) show the result of stitching a dozen or so images from a balloon flight.
 We got better at this over time!

 ![NGR Highlight]({{ site.url }}/assets/map-stitch.gif){:height="275px" width="425px"}
 <br />